sahilthombare/Java-Project-1/README.md

    "CLOSE"   -> to terminate the application.

 4. After any of the above button is pressed a new window opens for the action to be performed.

+5. Also there is a feature that creates the password.

-5. With an intuitive interface, this project offers efficient storage and retrieval of website information, enhancing user convenience and security.
+6. With an intuitive interface, this project offers efficient storage and retrieval of website information, enhancing user convenience and security.